grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 1. Follow “Procedure – removal (feet)”

+2. With the feet removed, use a 5IP Torx Plus screwdriver to remove the 4 newly exposed screws.

+    > [!IMPORTANT]
-2. With the feet removed, use a 5IP Torx Plus screwdriver to remove the 4 newly exposed screws. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 <img src="./images/Surface_LT_13in/LT13in_Repair/media/image5.jpeg"/>